U.S. Department of State Seal

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

-• Australia has an alert system for possible terrorist attacks.
-The threat levels range from “not expected” to “certain.”
-The Australian National Security website has up-to-date information regarding the current terrorism threat level.
-You may also contact the Australian National Security Hotline at 61-1-800-123-400.
+Australia has an alert system for possible terrorist attacks.
+The threat levels range from “Not expected” to “Certain.”
+The Australian National Security website has up-to-date information about the current terrorism threat level.
+You may also contact the Australian National Security Hotline at +61-01-800-123-400.

-• You should be aware that robberies, burglaries, assault, and auto theft are common in Australia’s larger cities.
+Crime: Robberies, burglaries, assault, and auto theft can occur in Australia’s larger cities.

-• Foreign visitors in popular tourist areas are targets for pickpockets, purse-snatchers, and petty thieves.
-Most petty crime can be avoided if basic security precautions are taken.
+Foreign visitors in popular tourist areas are targets for pickpockets, purse-snatchers, and petty thieves.
+Most petty crime can be avoided with basic security precautions.

-• Be careful when visiting bars or clubs in the entertainment areas of major cities, as “bar brawls” and other assaults sometimes occur.
-You should watch out for drink spiking when consuming alcohol with unfamiliar people.
+Stay alert when visiting bars or clubs in the entertainment areas of major cities.
+“Bar brawls” and other assaults sometimes occur.
+Watch out for drink spiking when drinking alcohol with unfamiliar people.

 We can: